 Learn how to create a task that lets Automate monitor an email inbox.
-Ricky Wilcox, Presales Engineer, shows you how to set up a task that is triggered when an email arrives with a certain filter.
+This guided tutorial shows you how to set up a task that is triggered when an email arrives with a certain filter.
 In this video you’ll learn how to:

 - Use Automate to grab data about an email, download any attachments, and read the data from the attachment file

 - Set up a task that will include every step for email capture

 Watch this chapter now to learn how to get started.